 What do I do when we have made one?

-It is very simple when your child is anxious, angry, or sad, it is something that they can find to distract and soothe at that moment.
-Help them to engage and be mindful at that moment.
-This box is something that they can take if they are at camp or a sleepover.
-I hope it helps and please do share on my Facebook Page if you make one and if it works for you.
+It is straightforward when your child is anxious, angry, or sad, and it is something that they can find to distract and soothe at that moment.
+Please help them to engage and be mindful at that moment.
+This box is something that they can take if they are at camp or have a sleepover.
+I hope it helps, and please do share on my Facebook Page if you make one and if it works for you.

 I am starting to put up my workshops to enable positive authoritative parenting for Autumn.

-Thank you for taking the time to read this and thank you for your commitment to the wellbeing of your child and your family and for your willingness to keep learning and growing.
-Remember: parenting is hard work and you all deserve support.
-Please share the gratitude and love by sharing and liking my Facebook Page and do contact me to hear about my workshops and consultations.
+Thank you for taking the time to read this, and thank you for your commitment to the well-being of your child and your family and your willingness to keep learning and growing.
+Remember: parenting is hard work, and you all deserve support.
+Please share the gratitude and love by sharing and liking my Facebook Page, and do contact me to hear about my workshops and consultations.
 With Love Catherine